Updated 22 June 2021

 EXCEPT FOR ANY EXPRESS WARRANTIES INCLUDED HEREIN, WE DISCLAIM ALL WARRANTIES, TO THE MAXIMUM EXTENT PERMITTED BY LAW, EXPRESS OR IMPLIED, WITH RESPECT TO THE SERVICE, INCLUDING ANY WARRANTIES OF MERCHANTABILITY, NON-INFRINGEMENT, OR FITNESS FOR A PARTICULAR PURPOSE AND WE DO NOT WARRANT THE ACCURACY OF ANY DATA PROVIDED IN CONNECTION WITH THE SERVICE, OR THAT THE SERVICE IS FREE OF BUGS OR ERRORS.

-18.1 Supermetrics will defend, indemnify and hold harmless Customer from and against any costs, damages, expenses, and liabilities (including, but not limited to, reasonable attorneys’ fees) arising out of or in relation to third-party claims or actions arising out of or relating to infringement of a third party’s intellectual property rights due to Customer’s use of the Service, except to the extent such claims or actions arise out of or are related to (i) any modification or combination of the Service by Customer with any service not provided by Supermetrics; (ii) any third-party programs, information, or data (including any Third-Party Services); (iii) any access or use of the Services by Customer in violation of these Terms, including the restrictions set forth in Section 6; or (iv) any data, information, or content provided by Customer.
+18.1 Supermetrics will defend, indemnify and hold harmless Customer from and against any costs, damages, expenses, and liabilities (including, but not limited to, reasonable attorneys’ fees) arising out of or in relation to third-party claims or actions arising out of or relating to infringement of a third party’s intellectual property rights due to Customer’s use of the Service, except to the extent such claims or actions arise out of or are related to (i) any modification or combination of the Service by Customer with any service not provided by Supermetrics; (ii) any third-party programs, information, or data (including any Third-Party Services and Custom Connector Services); (iii) any access or use of the Services by Customer in violation of these Terms, including the restrictions set forth in Section 6; or (iv) any data, information, or content provided by Customer.

 Supermetrics’ indemnification obligation in this Section only applies under the condition that Customer has notified Supermetrics in writing of a claim or action within a reasonable time.